open-zaak/open-zaak/SECURITY.rst

 Reporting security issues
 -------------------------

-**Short version: please report security issues by emailing security@maykinmedia.nl.**
+**Short version: please report security issues by emailing security@maykin.nl.**

-If you discover security issues in Open Zaak or related projects under the same organization, we request you to disclose these in a *responsible* way by e-mailing to security@maykinmedia.nl.
+If you discover security issues in Open Zaak or related projects under the same organization, we request you to disclose these in a *responsible* way by e-mailing to security@maykin.nl.

 It is extremely useful if you have a reproducible test case and/or clear steps on how to reproduce the vulnerability.